Kecreeper/lumenetic-split/JOURNAL.md

 - Pin 3 will be PROG (explained in next section)
 ![Connector pinout](/imagesJournal/ConnectorPinout.png)

 I could pass the status pins from the battery charger to the dock but that would require at least 2 more pins.
-The pogo pin connectors rise in cost the more pins.
+The pogo pin connectors rise in cost the more pins there are.

 ## The Dock